top of page

 4) Join a Special Interest Group forum on ASHA.org

-I’ve been a member of the SIG1 Forum for several years now and I think it’s worth the extra money when I pay my dues every year.
+I’ve been a member of the SIG1 Forum for several years now and I think it’s worth the extra money when I pay my ASHA dues every year.
 You can ask questions, or just lurk.
 Either way, you’ll learn a lot from smart SLPs who care enough about their profession to participate in a professional forum.

 The better you get at your job, the busier you’ll get.
-This is because people will recognize you as a source for support and answers.
+This is because people will recognize you as a source of support and answers.
 They’ll seek you out for consultation and collaboration.
 While this is a good thing, it adds to the busy-ness of an already very busy job.

 The only way to stay on top of everything is to develop SYSTEMS.
 Take the time to develop systems to streamline your tasks.
 A little additional work upfront can really pay off down the road.
 Create session planning sheets for each student with their IEP goals on them, so you can stay focused on their goals.
 Set up auto-completes on your devices for phrases you’ll be typing a lot.
 Develop filing systems to organize your therapy materials and continuing education information.
 You'll need to figure out the systems you need, based on your specific work setting.